What are Common Causes of Car Accidents in Philadelphia?

 Many drivers may believe that fatal car accidents decreased during the start of the Coronavirus (COVID-19) pandemic, but the data suggests otherwise.
 Between January and the end of October 2020, the Philadelphia Police Department confirmed that there were over 111 fatalities that resulted from vehicle crashes, marking a 54 percent increase from the year before.
 Preliminary data from the NHTSA showed that the number of drivers on the road did go down, and there were less fatalities during the second quarter of 2020.
 The report indicates that while traffic volumes decreased significantly more than the number of fatal crashes, the percentage of fatal crashes actually increased.

 Injured car accident victims deserve justice.
-After a collision, a victim should consult the experienced Philadelphia car accident lawyers at Nerenberg Law Associates, P.C. for help with their case.
+After a collision, a victim should consult the experienced Philadelphia car wreck attorneys at Nerenberg Law Associates, P.C. for help with their case.
 A lawyer will evaluate the situation and determine the best course of action.

 Driving is a huge responsibility, and most of the collision-causing behaviors listed below are common mistakes.
 Reviewing the typical causes of collisions can help reinforce better decision making behind the wheel.

 Drowsy driving is just as dangerous as drunk driving, according to the National Law Review (NLR).
 The effects of fatigue are similar to the effects of alcohol.
 The Centers for Disease Control and Prevention (CDC) reports that a driver who has been awake for 18 hours straight suffers from the same impairments as a driver with a 0.05 blood alcohol content level.
 This figure is a little under the 0.08 blood alcohol content level that is considered legally intoxicated.